TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 16/Joshua 16.2.md

 ---

-and it went out from Beth-el to Luz, and passed along unto the border of the Archites to Ataroth;
+It went out from Bethel to Luz, and passed along to the border of the Archites to Ataroth;